I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 Maintaining an optimum (or even sufficient) level of motorcycle touring hydration isn’t about glugging litres of water when you feel thirsty.

-If you’re out on your bike and you start to notice some of the symptoms below, this is your chance to nip dehydration in the bud before it gets too late.
+If you’re out on your bike and notice some of the symptoms below, that is your chance to address dehydration before it’s too late.

 - Feeling incredibly thirsty